 - And the fire of Pentecost is already burning in our hearts.

 Indeed, like those brothers so long ago, it surely could be so that we have only forgotten this for a time.

-Oh, maybe it is simply ours to let grace fully embrace us and change us (as the brothers needed to do, as the unforgiving slave was first called to do) so that you and I can move past the alb hanging in the closet with the purple stole around its shoulders and receiving and accepting all these powerful gifts of God somehow get on with sharing these gifts with all the world.
+Oh, maybe it is simply ours to let grace fully embrace us and change us (as the brothers needed to do, as the unforgiving slave was first called to do) so that you and I can move past the alb hanging in the closet with the purple stole around its shoulders and simply receive and accept all these powerful gifts of God so as to somehow get on with sharing these gifts with all the world.

 For yes, this is a dark time.
 And yes, many of us, myself included, have a lot of growing to do in terms of understanding the meaning of all of this.
 But at the same time?
 The world is not actually standing still and we are surely called to live fully in it as it changes and grows.
 Differently than ever before, perhaps, but still in it all.

 Shaped by the wisdom of Lent, yes.

 Joy-filled by the promise of Easter, to be sure.